redhat-cop/namespace-configuration-operator/README.md

       name: special-sa
 ```

-Here it is how it can be deployed:
+Here is how it can be deployed:

 ```shell
 oc apply -f examples/serviceaccount-permissions.yaml -n test-namespace-config